The Moving-Grid Effect in the Harmonic Vibrational Frequency Calculations with Numeric Atom-Centered Orbitals: Results

-From Table \ref{tab:H-grid_test_freq} it can be seen that by considering moving-grid effect, we could get right vibrational frequency compared with finite difference method.
-And the absolute error reduced from $2.1~cm^{-1}$ with light setting grid to $0.3~cm^{-1}$ with really-tight grid.
+Then for the vibrational frequencies test as shown in Table \ref{tab:H-grid_test_freq}, we can see that by considering moving-grid effect~(yes\_moving+yes\_deriv), an excellent agreement with finite difference method is achieved.
+And the absolute error reduced from $2.1~cm^{-1}$ with the light setting grid to $0.3~cm^{-1}$ with the really-tight grid.

-In order to see the influence of different basis set and elements, we present harmonic frequencies for different dimers H$_2$, F$_2$ and Cl$_2$ computed with LDA functional and really-tight grid setting using three different basis set: minimal, tier1 and tier2 as described above.
-DFPT frequencies are computed analytically for three conditions: (1) fix-HF, consider moving-grid effect only in Pulay term; (2) fix-Pulay, consider moving-grid effect only in Hellmann-Feynman term; (3) moving, consider moving-grid effect in both Hellmann-Feynman term and Pulay term.
-In finite difference (fd) calculations, the force constant was also obtained via a first order finite difference expression for the forces using an atomic displacement of~0.0025~{\AA}, using Eq.(\ref{eq:F_HF_use}) for Hellmann-Feynman force.
+In order to see the influence of different basis set and elements, we present harmonic frequencies for different dimers H$_2$, F$_2$ and Cl$_2$ computed with LDA functional and really-tight grid setting using three different basis sets: minimal, tier1 and tier2 as described above.
+DFPT frequencies are computed analytically for three conditions: (1) fix-HF: we omit the moving-grid effect in the Hellmann-Feynman terms, and only consider the moving-grid effect in the Pulay term; (2) fix-Pulay, we omit the moving-grid effect in the Pulay term, and only consider the moving-grid effect in the Hellmann-Feynman term; (3) DFPT, we consider moving-grid effect~(yes\_moving+yes\_deriv) in both the Hellmann-Feynman and the Pulay terms.
+In finite-difference calculations, the force constants are also obtained via a first order finite difference expression for the forces using an atomic displacement of~0.0025~{\AA}, using Eq.(\ref{eq:F_HF_use}) for Hellmann-Feynman force.
+It should be noted that, a larger atomic displacement of~0.013~{\AA} is also tested for the H$_2$, F$_2$ and Cl$_2$ systems, and we find that the relative errors are within 0.06\% compared with the results of 0.0025~{\AA} displacement.
 A detailed list of results is given in the Table~\ref{tab:H2-F2-Cl2}.
-It can be seen that an excellent agreement between our DFPT-moving implementation and the finite-difference results.
-The difference between frequencies computed using the DFPT-moving method and fd method is typically less than 3 cm$^{-1}$, which is acceptable, (the largest absolute error 2.4 cm$^{-1}$ occurs for Cl$_2$ with tier 1 basis set); On the other hand, we could see the significant problem without considering moving-grid effect.
+It can be seen that an excellent agreement between our DFPT implementation and the finite-difference results.
+The difference between frequencies computed using the DFPT-moving method and finite-difference method is typically less than 3 cm$^{-1}$, which is acceptable, (the largest absolute error 2.4 cm$^{-1}$ occurs for Cl$_2$ with tier 1 basis set); On the other hand, we could see the significant problem without considering moving-grid effect.
 (1) For DFPT-fix-Pulay, F$_2$ has errors of 7 cm$^{-1}$ (mini), 6.4 cm$^{-1}$ (tier 1) and 9.3 cm$^{-1}$(tier 2).
 The situation further worsens for Cl$_2$, which has errors of 200 cm$^{-1}$(mini), 172.5 cm$^{-1}$(tier 1) and 173.0 cm$^{-1}$(tier 2).
 (2) For DFPT-fix-HF, all the frequencies just go to negative which is completely wrong.